 Documentation Required for Tier 2 Pathways.
 A fuel pathway applicant may apply for a Tier 2 pathway using the provisions set forth in this section.
 After satisfying all requirements for pathway and facility registration in 95488.2, the applicant must submit the following information to the Executive Officer for consideration of a Tier 2 pathway CI:

 CA-GREET Model.
-A copy of the CA-GREET3.0 spreadsheet prepared for the life cycle analysis of the proposed fuel pathway.
-Tier 2 pathway carbon intensities must be calculated using the CA-GREET3.0 model, with the most current 24 months of operational data, unless the Executive Officer has approved the use of a method or model that the Executive Officer has determined is at least equivalent to the calculation methodology used by CA-GREET3.0.
-The CA-GREET3.0 model shall include appropriate LUC or other indirect carbon intensity modifier from Table 6 when applicable.
+A copy of the CA-GREET4.0 spreadsheet prepared for the life cycle analysis of the proposed fuel pathway.
+Tier 2 pathway carbon intensities must be calculated using the CA-GREET4.0 model, unless the Executive Officer has approved the use of a method or model that the Executive Officer has determined is at least equivalent to the calculation methodology used by CA-GREET4.0.
+The data period covered shall be the most current 24-month period of operation or at least three months of operation for provisional pathway applications.
+Tier 2 applications must not have an interval of greater than 3 months between the end of the operational data month and the date of submission.
+The CA-GREET4.0 model shall include appropriate LUC or other indirect carbon intensity modifier from Table 6 when applicable.

 Life Cycle Analysis Report.
 A life cycle analysis report that describes the full fuel life cycle, and describes in detail the calculation of the fuel pathway CI.
 The report shall contain sufficient detail to allow the Board's staff to replicate the CI calculated by the applicant.
 All inputs to, and outputs from, the fuel production process that contribute to the life cycle CI must be described in the life cycle analysis report.
 These inputs and outputs must then be fully accounted for in the calculation of the fuel pathway CI.
 The life cycle analysis report shall include the following information: